Do you want to be on our contact list for the 2018 season?

 Please complete our interest formto be contacted for future offerings.

-Join BUFA for our sixth season of hands-on education.
+Join BUFA for our seventh season of hands-on education.

 BUFA is a season-long training for new and aspiring farmers conducted in and around Portland, Oregon by OSU Extension Service and community partners.
 BUFA provides training for urban and small-scale farmers and community land stewards in vegetable and fruit production and farm business management.
 BUFA can help you to build your foundation in farming.